mrashidatud/spm/workflow_analysis/modules/README.md

 - Each module can be used independently or as part of the complete pipeline
 - Error handling and logging are built into each module

+## Stage Ordering

+### 1-Based Stage Numbering
+All workflows in this system use 1-based stage numbering:
+- **First stage**: Always stage 1 (not stage 0)
+- **Subsequent stages**: Stage 2, 3, 4, etc.
+- **Automatic normalization**: If legacy workflows with stage 0 are detected, all stages are automatically shifted by +1

+### Stage Order Normalization
+The system automatically handles stage order normalization:
+- **Detection**: Checks if any workflow starts from stage 0
+- **Normalization**: If stage 0 is found, all stages are shifted by +1
+- **Result**: Ensures all workflows consistently start from stage 1

 ## Recent Improvements and Bug Fixes

 ### String Operation Standardization (Latest Update)